sunnydsouza/notion-api-py/.github/CONTRIBUTING.md

 There are 3 main branches:
 - `develop`: All feature branches will be merged into this branch after `Pull Request` review.
 - `release`: When `develop` branch is clean and all CI tests are **green**, then `develop` branch will be merged into this branch via `Pull Request`.
-After merge, a `beta` release of version would published to Maven central.
+After merge, a `beta` release of version would published to Maven central/Pypi.
 - `main` or `master`: After successful Beta testing, `release` branch will then be merged into `master` via `Pull Request`.
-After merge, final release version cut would published to Maven central.
+After merge, final release version cut would published to Maven central/Pypi

 ### Working on open tickets